 Wire shafts are more flexible than other materials, so be sure to take that into consideration when choosing the right type for your needs.
 Additionally, they should not be used in any environments where conductivity might pose a risk.

-In what type of industry/environment will you be using the swabs?
+In what type of industry or environment will you be using the swabs?

-Will you be collecting cells from a person, and if so, is there a chance you’ll be retrieving them from a potentially sensitive area?
+Will you be collecting cells from a person?
+If so, from a potentially sensitive area?

 How durable do you need the applicators to be?